p4lang/p4c/license-details/README.md

 dynamically link with LGPL libraries, the GPL has no such provisions.

-Unless someone can provide a legal ruling from an intellectual property lawyer to the contrary, we believe we are required to release all Python source files meeting the following conditions under the GPL v2.0 license:
+Unless someone can provide a legal ruling from an intellectual property lawyer to the contrary, we prefer to avoid [questionable legal ground](apache-and-gpl-v2-licenses.md) by releasing all Python source files meeting the following conditions under the GPL v2.0
+license:

 (a) files that directly import the `scapy` or `ptf` packages (the
     `ptf` package imports `scapy`).